IBMAppModernization/app-modernization-session-replication-openshift4/README.md

 3.12 Click  **Continue to the project overview**

-3.13 Wait until the Pod for the sample  app shows as running (and ready) then click on the route to get to the app's endpoint
+3.13 Wait until the Pods for the sample  app shows as running (and ready) then click on the route to get to the app's endpoint

   ![Wait for app](images/ss3.png)